WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 That’s no surprise given their uptime has been solid (99.98%) and page loading times have been fast (474 ms) over the past 16 months.

-Bloggers will love access to over 450 popular applications like WordPress, while advanced webmasters will also get access to the latest programming languages, too.
+Bloggers will love access to over 450 popular applications like WordPress, while advanced webmasters will enjoy the access to the latest programming languages.

-WebHostingBuzz has a transparent 45-day money-back guarantee with zero loopholes if people are on the fence.
+WebHostingBuzz has a transparent and straightforward 45-day money-back guarantee so you don’t have to jump through hoops if you decide to cancel your subscription.
 Which is good news, considering there’s no special new customer pricing and a strange termination clause that could trick you before renewing.

 Here’s an in-depth, unbiased review of their 16-month performance: